Here2ServeU/networking-aws-infra/README.md

 ## Explanation of Each Resource

+### Backend Remote for Terraform
+**Purpose:**
+- The Terraform backend remote stores and manages state files centrally, enabling collaboration, security, and consistency across infrastructure deployments.

+**Use Case:**
+- It allows multiple team members to work on the same infrastructure across different environments while preventing conflicts and ensuring state integrity using S3 and DynamoDB.

 ### VPC (Virtual Private Cloud)
 **Purpose:**
 - Acts as a virtual network to host AWS resources securely.